 For the dad who reads Dezeen

-For the first-time dad
+For the dad who likes a “cozy feeling”

 For the single-origin-only dad